vimarsh244/mywebsite-hugo/content/posts/are-humans-turing-complete.md

 **The End of everything**

 Death is inevitable - we know that for sure.
-Does that mean that is where this machine that we are Halts?
+Does that mean that it is the outcome of the system which is fixed to halt and not loop?
 Did we solve the halting problem?
 If it is that our halting is decided and destined which ends in death - we are not Turing machines.
 Or are we?

 First off, the Halting problem still applies; we are just based on years of knowing life know that it ends.
 In the future, it could even be possible that we can upload our brains to a computer that lives forever.
 What about [viruses](https://www.newscientist.com/question/are-viruses-alive/ "Are Viruses Alive? - New Scientist")? can they be Turing machines?